raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 <div style="text-align: center; border: 3px solid var(--theme-color); border-radius: 5px; background: var(--theme-color-light); padding: 15px; margin: 10px;">
 <b>SPOILER ALERT!</b>
 <br>
-In this article, I'll be going through pretty much every scene in Act 1 of <i>The Phantom of the Opera</i> from start to finish.
-I'll frequently reference various plot points from the story, often including excerpts from the show.
+In this article, I'll be going through pretty much every scene in Act 1 of <i>The Phantom of the Opera</i> from start to finish, often including excerpts from the show.
 </div>

 With that formality done, let's start with the opening scene: the prologue.